Spanish Literacy Promoter - Primary School

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-Your primary assignment will be to serve as a resource for school staff (principal, teachers, librarian, counselor, academic coordinator), students and families.
-Specifically, Volunteers will work with teachers to integrate innovative teaching practices in the classroom, with students to improve their reading skills, and with families to strengthen their involvement in literacy education.
+Your primary assignment will be to serve as a resource for school staff (including the principal, teachers, librarian, counselor, and academic coordinator), students and families.
+Specifically, Volunteers will work with teachers to integrate innovative teaching practices into the classroom, with students to improve their reading skills, and with families to strengthen their involvement in literacy education.
 Work will involve modeling and/or co-teaching literacy strategies, improving classroom management skills, sharing basic teaching practices, developing teaching materials, tutoring students, involving families in literacy, and promoting a culture of reading.

 Volunteers will work in regions with the highest need for literacy promotion and those that have expressed interest in collaborating on this initiative.
 You will support the Ministry of Education in achieving its goal of having students reading and writing well by third grade.

 • Previous experience working with elementary school students

 • Previous experience in literacy tutoring or teaching (previous Spanish literacy teaching a plus)

 • Previous teaching experience and experience working with teachers and/or school personnel

 • Previous experience working with community-based organizations

 A) Completed 4 years of high school Spanish coursework within the past 8 years.

 B) Completed minimum 2 semesters of Spanish college-level coursework within the past 6 years.